ichakra2/pca-hybrid/README.md

 Documentation
 ---------------

-Design steps are documented at [docs] (/docs/design.md).
+Design steps are documented at [docs](/docs/design.md).
 This contains design steps of hybrid networks as well as codes to generate models based on specified significant layers.

 Code of XNOR-Net training algorithm has been derived from: https://github.com/jiecaoyu/XNOR-Net-PyTorch and also included in this code.